icrasubmission/Inter-LLM/README.md

-# Codes for Interleaved LLM and Motion Planning
+# Codes of Interleaved LLM and Motion Planning (2026 ICRA Submission)

 ## Prerequisite